-- I want to blacklist or count an IP address when that IP address exceeds the configured threshold rate (configurable in web requests per trailing 5 minute period)
+- I want to block or count an IP address when that IP address exceeds the configured threshold rate (configurable in web requests per trailing 5 minute period)

-- I want to know which IP address are currently being blacklisted because they exceeded the configured threshold rate
+- I want to know which IP address are currently being blocked because they exceeded the configured threshold rate

-- I want IP addresses that have been added to the blacklist to be automatically removed when they are no longer violating the configured threshold rate
+- I want IP addresses that have been added to the block list to be automatically removed when they are no longer violating the configured threshold rate

-- I want to exempt certain high-traffic source IP ranges from being blacklisted by my Rate-based rules
+- I want to exempt certain high-traffic source IP ranges from being blocked by my Rate-based rules

 19. Are the existing matching conditions compatible with the Rate-base Rule?